Minimalist mum has moved!

 Here's why Ringo and I were made for each other:

-He is not really that difficult to use.
-I was put off by the . . .
+He is not really that difficult to . . .

 The baby is here!
 I am now a bona fide mother, mum, mummy.
 It is delicious, exciting, exhausting and fraught with laughter and tears.
 As there is no more time for elaborately crafted writing, here are a few thoughts gathered over the past few weeks